Skip to main content

 57 mentions Positive Neutral Negative

-• “Unlike many modern shmups, which focus entirely on dodging and esoteric scoring mechanics, Eschatos prioritizes balancing offense and defense with its unique weapon and shield mechanic against unpredictable enemies whose quirky movement makes them as challenging to hit as they are to dodge against.”
+• “Unlike many modern shmups that focus entirely on dodging and esoteric scoring mechanics, Eschatos balances offense and defense with a unique weapon and shield mechanic against unpredictable enemies whose quirky movement makes them as challenging to hit as to dodge.”

-• “I only played as long as up to stage 3, but everything about the gameplay felt lame to me.”
+• “I only played up to stage 3, but everything about the gameplay felt lame to me.”

 • graphics